8 Nov 2025

 Location The Underground

 Commissioned for the 1970 Bradford Arts Festival, Smoke-Blackened Walls & Curlews is a little-known work by British jazz composer/bassist Graham Collier (1937-2011).
-The composition is a portrait of the West Riding (one of the three historic subdivisions of Yorkshire), combining music with texts by local authors including Edward Carpenter, J.B.
+The composition was a portrait of the West Riding (one of the three historic subdivisions of Yorkshire), which combines music with texts by local authors including Edward Carpenter, J.B.
 Priestley, and Ted Hughes to create a cultural narrative of the region in the early-mid 20th century.

-Supported through the Artist-Led Awards programme, improvising pianist, composer, and longtime Keighley resident Matthew Bourne collaborates with regular duo partner Keeley Forsyth, composer/arranger/producer Ben Cottrell, and an ensemble of West Riding-based musicians to revisit Smoke-Blackened Walls, extending the original material and presenting a newly composed set of pieces as a contemporary companion suite.
+Supported through the Artist-Led Awards programme, improvising pianist, composer, and longtime Keighley resident Matthew Bourne collaborated with regular duo partner Keeley Forsyth, composer/arranger/producer Ben Cottrell, and an ensemble of West Riding-based musicians to revisit Smoke-Blackened Walls.
+They extended the original material and presented a newly composed set of pieces as a contemporary companion suite.

-Across the two works, historical and current narratives are brought together to create a continuing portrait of the region half a century since Collier’s original composition; coincidentally also approx. 50 years since the West Riding label ceased to be used following local government reforms in 1974.
+Across the two works, historical and current narratives were brought together to create a continuing portrait of the region, half a century since Collier’s original composition; coincidentally also approx. 50 years since the West Riding label ceased to be used following local government reforms in 1974.

 The Team